No-Needle No-Scalpel Vasectomy

 The No-Needle No-Scalpel Vasectomy uses an anesthesia technique that is essentially painless.
 A jet injector is used that sprays the anesthesia through the skin, numbing it instantly.
 Many patients feel nothing at all, while some describe it as a slight snapping sensation that instantly dissipates.

-We will discuss the procedure in detail in person and you will have a brief physical exam.
+At your consultation, we will discuss the procedure in detail in person and you will have a brief physical exam.
 We will discuss the pre-operative preparation and post-operative care, and what you should expect during and after the procedure.
 We will also go over all of the risks associated with vasectomies.
+We schedule plent of time for you to ask questions, and, since Dr. Chapman is the one doing your consultation, your questions will be answered by him personally, not a PA or midlevel.

 Yes.
 All contraceptive methods have risks as well as benefits.
 The risk of a complication from a vasectomy is very low, but they are possible.